de Janasz, Suzanne C.

 BM - Music and Business, University of Miami

-de Janasz, S.C. & Murphy, W.C. (in press).
+de Janasz, S.C. & Murphy, W.C.
+(2019).
 Real career development with virtual mentoring: Past, present and future.
 In R. Landers (ed.)
 The Cambridge Handbook of Technology and Employee Behavior.
-Cambridge University Press.
+Cambridge University Press, pp.296-314.

 Valcour, M. & de Janasz, S.C.
 (2016).
 Communicating work-family research beyond academia for thought leadership and impact.
 In T. Allen and L. Eby (eds.)
 Handbook on Work and Family.
 Oxford University Press, pp. 466-476.